Passenger rail transport in China: International passenger trains

-A few trains can transport passengers out of China to places such as Ulaanbaatar in Mongolia, Moscow in Russia, Almaty in Kazakhstan, P'yŏngyang in North Korea, Hanoi in Vietnam，Vientiane in Laos and so on.
+A few trains can transport passengers out of China to places such as Ulaanbaatar in Mongolia, Moscow in Russia, Almaty in Kazakhstan, P'yŏngyang in North Korea, Hanoi in Vietnam, Vientiane in Laos and so on.
 Tickets can only be bought through travel agents near the departure station.
-While other International passenger trains are all numbers, K or Z type conventional trains, train between Kunming South railway station and Vientiane railway station is the only International passenger train as D type multiple-unit train.
+While other International passenger trains are all numbers, K or Z-type conventional trains, the train between Kunming South Railway Station and Vientiane Railway Station is the only International passenger train as a D-type multiple-unit train.